algila/Deep-Q-Learning-DQN/README.md

 # Deep Q Learning (DQN)
 Python implementation of Deepminds DQN derived from the paper Mnih et al., 2013 arXiv:1312.5602v1 Playing Atari game Breakout in gym environment running on tensorflow version 2.3.1 and keras version 2.4.0.
-The code is my free interpretation of the mentioned paper based on my understanding and available information.
+The code is my free interpretation of the mentioned paper based on my understanding and available information also supported by some available material in GitHub I referred in the below code description.
+The intention of this code is just to study the DQN approach in the library I'm more familiar to use.
+A big thanks to all the contributors I referred below.
+In case I miss some one else please advice Ill integrate and sorry for that.

 * **Input pre-processing**\
 images from gym environment (210x160x3) are converted in gray color, then crop off upper score (31 lines) and below black area (15 lines). finaly resize  at 84x84